 As I’ve looked through old entries, going from oldest to newest, I can see how much we really have changed.
 I remember how bad it really got when I would spend all day trying to convince Cee to drink a few sips of water or go to the bathroom.
 How I felt like a failure when she was admitted to the hospital because she was in too much pain to eat or drink anymore.
 How sad it made me to not be able to hug or cuddle her because the pain was so intense.
 How purchasing a wheelchair seemed like admitting defeat.

 Things did get better for a time.
 She would run.
 She’d get into trouble.
 She’d laugh. …There was a stretch where we never heard her laugh.
-As much as I hoped those days never return, we’ve hit another rough patch.
-She still laughs, but she can’t run anymore.
-We hope that will change.
+As much as I hoped those days never return, we’ve hit other rough patches.
+Her last flare ate away all the cartilage in her hips, necessitating a double hip replacement.
+The earliest such a surgery has been performed is 11.
+She is 9.
+So we wait and hold our breath until the next flare hits.
+And hope.
 We have to keep hoping.

 Thanks for taking this journey with us.